opencord/voltha-docs/overview/lab_setup.rst

 Configuration for in-band OLT control
 -------------------------------------

-If OLT is being used in in-band connectivity mode, the `document <https://docs.google.com/document/d/1OKDJCPEFVTEythAFUS_I7Piew4jHmhk25llK6UF04Wg>`_ details the configuration aspects in ONOS and the aggregation switch to trunk/switch in-band packets from the OLT to BNG or Voltha.
+If OLT is being used in in-band connectivity mode, this `document <https://docs.google.com/document/d/1OKDJCPEFVTEythAFUS_I7Piew4jHmhk25llK6UF04Wg>`_ details the configuration aspects in ONOS and the aggregation switch to trunk/switch in-band packets from the OLT to BNG or VOLTHA.

 In-band OLT software upgrade
 -------------------------------------